opt-out-tools/start-here/README.md

 Our intention is to **never ever** re-victimize anyone.
 However we deal with explicit content and sometimes we forget to sanitize a work or add a disclaimer that it may content explicit content.
-If this happens, please let us know and we'll rectify the matter immediately.
+If this happens, please reach out to us on [Twitter](https://twitter.com/optoutools) and we'll rectify the matter immediately.

 <p align="center"> <img src="built-with-love.png"> </p>